Education without discrimination

 Financial Aid for Undocumented Students

 We reward exceptional talent in the arts and athletics through several specialized scholarships.
 These have separate requirements and criteria from merit-based scholarships and are typically renewable on a yearly basis.

-Our Center for Multicultural Excellence, together with our students, provide support services for undocumented students attending DU.
+DU's Cultural Center, together with our students, provide support services for undocumented students attending DU.
 We'll help you navigate the transition to college life and make sure that you have the resources you need for a successful college career.
 With academic advising, career support and organizations committed to welcoming undocumented students, The Cultural Center is here to help from your first day through graduation.

 Additional Scholarship Options